Daniela Lavender: Acting career

-Lavender appeared in the low budget independent film Emotional Backgammon (2003), and was awarded "Best Actress" at the Denver Film Festival.
-Lavender appeared in Ali G Indahouse and the BBC series Longitude, EastEnders, and Casualty.
-Lavender toured with the British Shakespeare Company production of A Midsummer Night’s Dream in 2009, playing Hippolyta and Titania.
+Lavender appeared in the low budget independent film Emotional Backgammon (2003) and was awarded "Best Actress" at the Denver Film Festival.
+She appeared in Ali G Indahouse and the BBC series Longitude, EastEnders, and Casualty.
+Lavender toured with the British Shakespeare Company production of A Midsummer Night's Dream in 2009, playing Hippolyta and Titania.
 She made her theatre debut at London's Tabard Theatre in March 2011 in A Woman Alone (produced by Jason Greer).

 Other work

 Lavender has supported Action for Brazil's Children Trust (ABC) as an ambassador, to raise awareness and funding to assist the disadvantaged.

 Personal life

 In her professional life, Lavender uses the surname of her first husband, Ben Lavender, to whom she was married from 1996 to 2003.
 She married, secondly, to actor Ben Kingsley on 3 September 2007.